 Donations of publicly traded stocks, bonds or mutual funds that you’ve held for more than a year are generally deductible at fair market value, and current year deductions can be in amounts up to 30 percent of your AGI.

 Meanwhile, when you donate cash, generally you can give up to 60 percent of your adjusted gross income (AGI) and deduct the contribution in the current year.
-In 2020, though, Congress passed the Coronavirus Aid, Relief and Economic (CARES) Act in response to the COVID-19 pandemic.
-Under the bill, you can deduct cash contributions to qualifying organizations up to 100 percent of your AGI in 20201—a unique opportunity to benefit charities immediately while significantly reducing a high tax bill.
+In late 2020, though, Congress passed a stimulus package that extended some of the provisions of the Coronavirus Aid, Relief and Economic (CARES) Act.
+Under the bill, you can deduct cash contributions to qualifying organizations up to 100 percent of your AGI in 20211—a unique opportunity to benefit charities immediately while significantly reducing a high tax bill.